marcpicaud/generator-prestashop/README.md

 yo prestashop
 ```

-You can choose the release of your choice.
+You can choose the release version on the prompt.
+I have NOT tested the CLI installer with every one of them.
+If you find a bug, please let me know via an issue/PR.

 ## TODO
 - [x] Working `yo prestashop`
 - [ ] Add a progress bar when extracting the archive
 - [x] Select the PrestaShop version to download
 - [ ] Scrap the release numbers instead of hardcode them :unamused:
-- [ ] Skip the browser installation process
+- [x] Skip the browser installation process

 ## License